-People across all cultures experience anxiety, depression or worries but how these are perceived can be quite different per culture and the type of help needed can therefore differ too.
-Regardless of it though reaching out for help is quite innate in all of us and good.
+People from all cultures experience anxiety, depression or worries, but how these are perceived can vary from culture to culture and the type of help needed can differ.
+Regardless, reaching out for help is innate in all of us and good.

-Cross-cultural psychotherapy further helps understand cultural identity and identity crisis from many angles that can benefit multicultural individuals.
-Issues with identity can often originate through immigration, when brought up in a mixed-race household and through intercultural relationships.
+Cross-cultural psychotherapy is particularly sensitive to the importance of race, ethnicity and religion and especially beneficial for culturally and linguistically-diverse people.
+Cross-cultural psychotherapy further helps to understand cultural identity and identity crisis from many angles that can benefit multicultural individuals.
+Identity issues can often originate through immigration or when brought up in a mixed-race household or through intercultural relationships.

 HOW DOES INTERCULTURAL PSYCHOTHERAPY DIFFER FROM MAINSTREAM PSYCHOTHERAPY?